 Where: 3-5 Richmond Terrace, BS8 1AB // Clifton Wine Bar Website

 Looking for that Summer party that lasts for ever?
-Evenings spent in the garden of the Woods you can almost realise that dream.
-Open til 4am on weekends the decked garden is covered in fairy lights and is the perfect place to have those deep philosophical conversations about who would win in a fight Batman or Superman and whether pineapple on pizza has a place in this world, btw it doesn’t.
+Spend an evening in the garden of the Woods and you can almost realise that dream.
+Open til 4am on weekends the decked garden is covered in fairy lights and is the perfect place to have those deep philosophical conversations about who would win in a fight: Batman or Superman, and whether pineapple on pizza has a place in this world.
+(It doesn’t, by the way.)

 Where: 1 Park St Ave, BS1 5LQ

-The whole of King Street is essentially one large urban beer garden.
+The whole of King Street is essentially one large urban beer garden, ripe and ready for your boozy delectation.
 Starting down at the Apple and working your way up through the Old Duke, Kongs, and Small Bar you can easily spend a whole afternoon sampling as many beers in as many venues as you like.
 The Royal Naval Volunteer even has it’s own roof terrace if you're feeling like a change from street level seating.
-Plus, when you get peckish you can snaffle up a late pizza at Renato’s bar, available until midnight.
+Plus, when you get peckish you can snaffle up a late pizza at Renato’s bar, available until midnight, and if you visit on a Friday evening, you'll also get the added bonus of meeting the whole Wriggle Team, probably slightly worse for wear after one too many Southville Hops.

 Picture credit - http://www.keytothecity.co.uk